 I named this website Residential Code to help educate homeowners why meeting and often exceeding the residential code is beneficial for you and the environment.
 I deal with the residential code on a daily basis in my work and classes I offer.
 The last few years I have reached out to the community offering classes on rain gardens, rainwater harvesting, home improvement projects, and tool cooperatives.
 I have had positive feedback so I decided to make this website to have a more regional impact helping homeowners and the environment.

 At first I will have the Sustainable Saturdays feed updated weekly.
-The first quarter of 2016 I will be working on the project pages and videos.
+The first quarter of 2017 I will be working on the project pages and videos.
 Once I have enough project pages I will open up registration for the forum.
 There is a contact form now for you to provide feedback and offer suggestions as I want this to be a community driven website.
 I will have a forum for registered users that will be a subscription service.
 I will also have product and tool reviews to help you make decisions so you do not waste money.
-My plan is to have this fully featured by the third quarter of 2016 in time for the home improvement season.
+My plan is to have this fully featured by mid 2017 in time for the home improvement season.